Skip to content

 Bodyguard Services in Kenya — Service Breakdown

-Close Protection for Executives and VIPs
+Close Protection in Nairobi for Executives and VIPs

 Typical assignment profile: one to four operatives, threat-based detail size, civilian dress, advance work on every venue.

-Event and Conference Security
+Event and Conference Security in Nairobi

 Year-round support for international summits, NGO conferences, corporate gatherings, and diplomatic receptions.
 Venue advance work, crowd monitoring, VIP escort, entry and exit control, and coordination with local teams at the Radisson Blu, Serena, Villa Rosa Kempinski, Tribe Hotel, and private residences across Gigiri and Karen.

-Safari and Upcountry Protection
+Safari and Upcountry Security in Kenya

-Security Consulting and Risk Assessment
+Security Consulting and Risk Assessment in Kenya

-Country and city-level risk analysis.
-Residential and corporate site surveys.
-Travel risk assessments.
-Emergency protocols and crisis planning.
-Embassy and stakeholder coordination.
+Country and city-level risk analysis, residential and corporate site surveys, travel risk assessments, emergency protocols, crisis planning, and embassy and stakeholder coordination.
 For corporations, NGOs, and diplomatic missions entering or expanding in Kenya — the security consulting work that makes operational decisions informed rather than hopeful.

 Secure Transportation in Nairobi and Across Kenya

 R&H operates luxury SUVs (Toyota Land Cruiser, Lexus LX, Range Rover), executive sedans, and armoured vehicles for elevated-threat assignments.
-Every vehicle is paired with a professional security driver trained in defensive driving and counter-surveillance, with a protection agent assigned where the threat profile requires it.
+Every vehicle is paired with a professional security driver trained in defensive and evasive driving and counter-surveillance, with a protection agent assigned where the threat profile requires it.

 Standard transport coverage:

-JKIA and Wilson Airport secure collection and dispatch
+• JKIA and Wilson Airport secure collection and dispatch

-Hotel-to-meeting transfers across Westlands, Upper Hill, Gigiri, Karen, Kilimani, and the CBD
+• Hotel-to-meeting transfers across Westlands, Upper Hill, Gigiri, Karen, Kilimani, and the CBD

-Inter-city travel to Mombasa, Naivasha, Nanyuki, Nakuru, and Kisumu
+• Inter-city travel to Mombasa, Naivasha, Nanyuki, Nakuru, and Kisumu

-Armoured vehicle deployment for diplomatic and high-threat assignments
+• Armoured vehicle deployment for diplomatic and high-threat assignments

-Cross-border logistics into Tanzania, Uganda, Rwanda, and Ethiopia
+• Cross-border logistics into Tanzania, Uganda, Rwanda, and Ethiopia

 Israeli Security Training in Kenya